If you’re looking at treatment options for diabetes, your doctor might suggest Humulin N (isophane insulin human).

 - if you’ve had an allergic reaction to the drug or any of its ingredients

-Humulin N is available over-the-counter.
+Humulin N is available over-the-counter and as a prescription medication.
 You can purchase Humulin N without a prescription from your doctor.
 But keep in mind that your insurance plan may cover some of the cost for Humulin N if your doctor writes a prescription for it.

 The price of Humulin N depends on several other factors.
 These can include your treatment plan, your insurance plan, the pharmacy you use, and your location.
 You may also need to buy other supplies, such as syringes and needles.